masalinas/poc-keycloak-token-exchange/README.md

 ## Notes

-In case we want inpersonate in the same client, is not necessary bind any policy to the token-exchange of the client, only we must bind policies to the impersonate permission
+In case we want impersonate in the same client, is not necessary bind any policy to the token-exchange of the client, only we must bind policies to the impersonate permission

 ## Some Links